OnboardingETHCR/Testing-Onboarding/modulo4/modulo4-4.md

 <details>
   <summary>💡 Show answer</summary>
-  A provider is read-only — it allows you to query the blockchain (e.g., call view functions).
+  A provider is read-only, it allows you to query the blockchain (e.g., call view functions).
 A signer is a special object that can sign transactions and send data that changes blockchain state (e.g., write functions like `increment()`).
 </details>

 ---